haplo-org/haplo-research-manager/README.md

 Push all plugins with:

-`haplo-plugin -p ALL`
+`haplo-plugin -p hresdemo_application`

-Follow the links on the right of the home page to populate the system with some test data (requires the super user privileges of the SUPPORT user).
+Follow the links on the right of the home page to populate the system with some test data (requires administrative privileges).

-To use the example workflow and reporting dashboards, add users to the Research Data Managers group via **System mangement -> Groups -> Research Data Managers -> Members of this group -> Edit**.
-This will give those users the ability to approve datasets via the example Ingest Approval workflow.

-Users added to the Classification Editors group can edit taxonomies.

-#### OAI Setup

-To activate the OAI-PMH endpoint, manually add a user with no group membership to act as the OAI service user, via **System management -> Users -> New user**.
-Then add

-`"oai:service_user": "SERVICE_USER_EMAIL"`

-to **System management -> Configuration -> Configuration data** to active the endpoint, at HOSTNAME/api/oai2

-To view the OAI debugging options, also add

-`"oai:debug": true`

-to the same JSON configuration data.
-This adds an **OAI Export** button to object pages, allowing you to see the generated xml for that record.

 ### License